Peinau/SDK-Javascript/articles/rest-api/introduction.md

 ### How to integrate with the REST API

-1. Go to [developer.Peinau.com/developer/applications](https://developer.Peinau.com/developer/applications) and create a **REST API app**, then note down your client id and secret
+1. Go to [Dev Portal / Applications](https://developer.Peinau.com/developer/applications) and create a **REST API app**, then note down your client id and secret

 2. Call `api.Peinau.com/v1/oauth2/token` to get a temporary access token